The Catch II: Legacy

 The Catch II went down in 49ers–Packers history, as a culmination of San Francisco finally winning one of their many postseason meetings in the 1990s.
 The NFL called the game and the catch "one of the most amazing finishes in NFL postseason history" and was ranked as #24 on the NFL's top 100 greatest games.
 In June 2020, NBC Sports Bay Area put it at No. 12 in a top 20 list of great 49ers plays.
 As for Owens, the moment was one of his first memorable plays with the 49ers that eventually led to a Hall of Fame NFL career.
 Reflecting on the play in July 2019, Owens said, "I don't know where I would be if it weren't for that play to be honest.
 If you take that one catch, that one touchdown away from me, I don't know where I would be.
 It was a play that really catapulted my career".

-Fourteen years later, another version of "The Catch", dubbed "The Catch III", went down in 49ers history in the 2011 NFC Divisional Playoffs against the New Orleans Saints.
+Thirteen years later, another version of "The Catch", dubbed "The Catch III", went down in 49ers history in the 2011 NFC Divisional Playoffs against the New Orleans Saints.
 Once again, with San Francisco trailing late in the game, 49ers quarterback Alex Smith connected with tight end Vernon Davis in the end zone for the game winning touchdown reception with 9 seconds left to go in the game, giving San Francisco the victory over the Saints, 36–32.